ruheni/pg-preview-database-action/README.md

 name: "Provision"
 on:
   pull_request:
-    types: [opened, reopened, closed] # set the type of events for when the action should be triggered
+    types: [opened, reopened, closed] # events types that will trigger the action

 jobs:
   provision-preview-database: